 Climate change can harm the water supply, increase vector-borne disease and increase extreme weather events.
 Vulnerable populations such as communities of color, the elderly, young children, the poor and those with chronic illnesses bear the greatest burden of injury, disease and death related to climate change.
 As an APHA priority, we believe in the need for strong climate change strategies and interventions that protect people's health.
 The public health community plays a critical role.

 Tell your members of Congress to oppose any efforts to delay or block the Clean Power Plan, which would reduce carbon pollution that contributes to climate change.
-And read how the Paris climate change agreement is a public health victory.
+And read "The Remarkable Inconsistency of Climate Denial."

 Follow the conversation online using the hashtag #ClimateChangesHealth